What Does it Take to Be a Graduate Teaching Assistant?

 Instructing: Teaching others how to do something.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Types of Graduate Teaching Assistant
+Other Graduate Teaching Assistant Job Titles

 - Graduate Research Assistant

 - Faculty Research Assistant

 In the United States, there were 168,300 jobs for Graduate Teaching Assistant in 2016.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,900 new jobs for Graduate Teaching Assistant by 2026.
 The BLS estimates 14,400 yearly job openings in this field.

 The states with the most job growth for Graduate Teaching Assistant are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Illinois, or North Dakota.
 These states have the worst job growth for this type of profession.

 Do Graduate Teaching Assistants Make A Lot Of Money?